fhdsl/AI_for_Decision_Makers/quizzes/01b-AI_Possibilities-what_is_ai_quiz.md

 ## What is AI Quiz

 ?
-What causes algorithms to transition from being considered AI to not being AI over time?
+What causes algorithms to no longer be considered AI over time?
-a) As a public we generally get used to it
+A) As a public we generally get used to it
 b) They can no longer adapt to new information
 c) These algorithms get worse as time goes on
 d) They focus too narrowly